2010 Singapore Grand Prix: Practice

 Rain hit the circuit on Saturday afternoon, ending three hours before the session started, resulting in several damp patches on the circuit though the air temperature remained hot.
 Different sections of the circuit dried out at different rates making it difficult for drivers to tell precisely how wet or dry certain corners were.
 The teams ran intermediate tyres before switching to the super-soft tyre as the session progressed.
 Some drivers ran deep into turn five.
-Vettel was the fastest driver of the session with a time of 1:48.028 set in the last twenty minutes of the one-hour period.
-The time was four-tenths faster than championship rival Alonso.
-Hamilton, Massa, Rosberg, Webber, Nico Hülkenberg, Kubica, Sutil and Buemi completed the top ten ahead of qualifying.
+Vettel was the session's fastest driver with a time of 1:48.028 set in the last 20 minutes.
+He was four-tenths faster than Alonso.
+Hamilton, Massa, Rosberg, Webber, Nico Hülkenberg, Kubica, Sutil and Buemi rounded out the top ten.
 Hispania Racing driver Bruno Senna's right-rear tyre got onto a white line at the Singapore Sling chicane and spun.
 Senna later brushed a wall entering the Esplanade Bridge in the final minute and stopped his car, causing the yellow-flags to be shown; drivers were unable to improve on their lap times because of the limited time available.